 If the original label provided by the manufacturer/importer meets these requirements and is prominently displayed, it will be left as is.
-If the container label is not prominently displayed r meet these requirements, a new label will be provided.
+If the container label is not prominently displayed or meets these requirements, a new label will be provided.
 Consequently, all existing inventory will be surveyed to ensure each container is properly labeled.
 No container will be released for use until proper labeling is verified as to whether a label is required.
 If a label is required, the shipment will be sent back with the transporter to the distributor, importer, or manufacturer or store the chemical until it can be labeled.
 A letter should then be sent to the manufacturer, importer, or distributor requesting a chemical label.
 If the label is not received in 30 days, we then contact TOSHA for assistance.

-III.
+II.
 Safety Data Sheets (SDSs)

-SDSs are basically fact sheets for chemicals that pose a physical or health hazard in the workplace.
+SDS's are fact sheets for chemicals that pose a physical or health hazard in the workplace.
 These sheets provide our employees with specific information on the chemicals in their work areas or they work with.

-The Shelby County Schools Safety Advisor is responsible for obtaining and maintaining the SDSs at our workplace and will contact the chemical manufacturer or vendor if additional chemical information is needed.
-All new procurements for the district must cleared by the Safety Advisor.
+MSCS' Office of Risk Management is responsible for obtaining and maintaining the SDS's at our workplace and will contact the chemical manufacturer or vendor if additional chemical information is needed.
+All new procurements for the district must cleared by the Office of Risk Management.

-SDSs are kept readily accessible to all employees during each work shift, in a central file at each work location, during each work shift.
+SDS's are kept readily accessible to all employees during each work shift, in a central file at each work location, during each work shift.
 Employees may obtain access to them through their principal or first line supervisor.
-Dispatched maintenance crews will be furnished SDSs by the zone manager or first line supervisor.
-If SDSs are not available, or new chemicals in use do not have a SDS, the worker shall immediately contact the principal or appropriate administrator who will submit a "Request for a Copy of a Safety Data Sheet" to the Office of Risk Management, 160 South Hollywood, Room 152.
+Dispatched maintenance crews will be furnished SDS's by the zone manager or first line supervisor.
+If SDS's are not available, or new chemicals in use do not have an SDS, the worker shall immediately contact the principal or appropriate administrator who will submit a "Request for a Copy of a Safety Data Sheet" to the Office of Risk Management, 160 South Hollywood, Room 152.

 When procuring new materials, terms and conditions of RFPs or purchase orders should include a statement requiring the SDS to accompany all shipments.
 For items not procured through the Procurement and Warehousing Section, the originator, (principal or administrator), of that purchase is responsible for ensuring that a SDS is obtained.
-A copy will be sent to the Safety Advisor for the central file or added to the electronic file.
-New shipments of materials received at the main warehousing at 1384 Farmville Road without a SDS will not be receipted into the warehouse inventory or distributed unless the Coordinator of Warehousing verifies that the SDS has already been obtained by checking the product name against a master list located in the Risk Management Office or against our online database.
+A copy will be sent to the Office of Risk Management for the central file or added to the electronic file.
+New shipments of materials received at the main warehousing at 1384 Farmville Road without an SDS will not be receipted into the warehouse inventory or distributed unless the Coordinator of Warehousing verifies that the SDS has already been obtained by checking the product name against a master list located in the Risk Management Office or against our online database.
 The SDS should be received at the warehouse prior to or at the time of shipment.
-If a SDS is not provided with shipment, the Warehouse Coordinator shall obtain one from the importer as soon as possible, after the following steps have been followed:
+If an SDS is not provided with shipment, the Warehouse Coordinator shall obtain one from the importer as soon as possible, after the following steps have been followed: